Vincent-kipngeno/missing-integer-quiz1/README.md

 * Used intellij IDEA
 * Git clone the program then,
 * To run: right click on app.java and select the run option or,
-* Move to src/main/java directory the run $ javac App.java && java App in the terminal
+* Move to src/main/java directory then run ' $ javac App.java && java App ' in the terminal